Ruby Tui: Renews her contract with the New Zealand Rugby Union

 Following the success of the World Cup, Tui did not return to playing for the Sevens team for the remainder of the 2022/2023 season.

 On 30 April 2023, Tui announced that she turned down enquiries from various overseas organisations to sign a two-year contract with the New Zealand Rugby Union.
 The contract allowed for her to take a sabbatical.

 In 2023, Tui used her sabbatical to play in the United States for the Golden State Retrievers in the Premier Rugby Sevens (PR7s).
 One of the team's assistant coaches was Mere Baker, who had been one of Tui's earliest sevens coaches.

 Tui was named in 2023 as a member of the Black Ferns team to contest the inaugural WV1 competition.

 Tui played against France, Wales (in which she scored four tries within the space of 13 minutes), and England.

 In late 2023, Tui signed to play for Chiefs Manawa in the 2024 Super Rugby Aupiki competition.

+Barbarians

+Based on her performance providing commentary and analysis for the 2025 Rugby World Cup, she was invited to join Barbarian F.C. in May 2026.
+Having made herself available for World Cup selection, but missing out on making the team, her acceptance to the invitation saw her appear for the Barbarians against Wales at Allianz Stadium.

+Move to the PWR

+In August 2026 it was announced Tui had joined Premiership Women's Rugby club; Trailfinders Women on a one year contract.